j26572224/ShallowSea/README.md

 # If you want to use nintendo switch online feature with a hacked switch...
 ## Note:  Very high risk to get ban
-If you want your switch get ban, You can use [this fork](https://github.com/yanisdreemurr/ShallowSea-Online-Fork)
+If you want your switch get ban, You can use this fork: https://github.com/yanisdreemurr/ShallowSea-Online-Fork)
 * I will not be responsible for anything(include your switch getting ban from Nintendo) if you use [this fork](https://github.com/yanisdreemurr/ShallowSea-Online-Fork)

 # To do list